The Governing Board ensures alignment of the direction and growth of The Carol Emmott Foundation and its programs with

 Pamela Sutton-Wallace, MPH, is the COO of Yale-New Haven Health.
-Prior to joining YNHH, she was the group senior vice president and COO, Weill Cornell Division of New York-Presbyterian (NYP), where she provides executive strategic and operational oversight to NYP hospitals in Brooklyn and Queens, as well as the NYP Medical Groups.
+Prior to joining YNHH, she was the group senior vice president and COO, Weill Cornell Division of New York-Presbyterian (NYP), where she provided executive strategic and operational oversight to NYP hospitals in Brooklyn and Queens, as well as the NYP Medical Groups.
 Prior to joining NYP, she served as the CEO of University of Virginia Medical Center in Charlottesville, VA.
 She also held several leadership positions at Duke University Health System, including as Senior Vice President of Hospital Operations.
 Sutton-Wallace was named one of the top 25 women leaders and one of the top 25 minorities in healthcare by Modern Healthcare, as well as one of Becker’s Top 50 African-American Health Care Executives.
 She earned her BA at Washington University in St. Louis, MO, and her MPH at Yale University.

 SUSAN TURNEY MD, MS, FACP, FACMPE